survivejs/webpack-book/manuscript/output/01_targets.md

 To recap:

-* Webpack’s output target can be controlled through the `target` field.
+* Webpack's output target can be controlled through the `target` field.
 It defaults to `web`, but accepts other options too.
 * If you bundle libraries with it, you should set the `output` options carefully to get the result you want.
 * Webpack can generate both a non-minified and a minified version of a library through its **multi-compiler** mode.
 It is possible to minify also as a post-process using an external tool.
 * Performing tasks, such as cleaning and linting JavaScript, while using the multi-compiler mode is problematic at the moment.
 Instead, it can be a good idea to handle these tasks outside of webpack or run multiple webpack instances separately.